bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 * Note that value of the `acq-<label>` is free form by default, as indicated by the main specification.
-However, to enable a unified naming convention for this specific use case, only the labels listed in the table of allowed `<acq>-<label>` labels SHOULD be used with the corresponding `grouping suffixes`.
+However, to enable a unified naming convention for this specific use case, only the labels listed in the table of allowed `acq` entity labels SHOULD be used with the corresponding `grouping suffixes`.
-* Changes to the specification is REQUIRED to extend the table of allowed `<acq>-<label>` labels.
+* Changes to the specification is REQUIRED to extend the table of allowed `acq` entity labels.

 #### The `part` entity

-Some parametrically linked anatomical images involve both magnitude and phase
-reconstructed images in the calculation of a parameter map.
-In that case, the filename MUST make use of this key/value pair to distinguish between them.
+Some  anatomical images involve both magnitude and phase reconstructed images in the calculation of a qMRI map.
+In that case, the filename MUST make use of this entity to distinguish between them.

 The `part-<mag/phase>` key/value pair is associated with the DICOM tag 0008,0008 `Image Type`.